allen-archer/rssToNtfy/README.md

 ### priority

 Documentation for priority can be found at https://docs.ntfy.sh/publish/#message-priority Setting the priority to 'ignore' is specific to this app and is used to filter out undesired notifications.
+Setting priority to 'super_ignore' will prevent the notification from being sent even if it matches with other categories.

 ### tags